jeremiah-c-leary/vhdl-style-guide/docs/case_rules.rst

 case_007
 ########

-This rule checks for blank lines or comments before the **case** keyword.
+This rule checks for blank lines or comments above the **case** keyword.

 Refer to `Configuring Previous Line Rules <configuring.html#configuring-previous-line-rules>`_ for options.